Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Results and discussion

+From a practical point of view, two different materials were also examined as a photoelectron target for tender X-ray polarimetry.
+Table \ref{tab1} summarizes the photoelectron contrast factors obtained using carbon, silicon, and chromium targets.
+The results show that carbon significantly outperforms the heavier elements Si and Cr.
+Regarding the target dependence on the polarimetry, the crystal structure does not play a major role in determining the photoelectron contrast; both the two-dimensional layered graphite and the three-dimensional amorphous glassy carbon yielded nearly identical experimental results.

-Table \ref{tab2} lists the calculated values of the photoelectron polarization, defined as ($I_{p}-I_{s}$)/($I_{p}+I_{s}$), assuming linearly polarized incident photons at 2000 eV.
-Here, $I_p$ ($I_s$) corresponds to the intensity $I(\theta, \phi)$ calculated for the $p$-polarization ($s$-polarization) geometry.
-Orbitals that are either unoccupied or have binding energies so deep that their photoelectrons cannot reach the MCP at $h\nu$ = 2000 eV were excluded from the analysis.
-The values in parentheses represent the normalized photoionization cross-sections.
-In the case of carbon, photoelectrons originate predominantly from the $s$ orbitals under these conditions; these orbitals exhibit a nearly perfect electric dipole selection rule for photoelectron excitation ($\beta \simeq$ 2, $\delta$ and $\gamma$ are very small).
+Table \ref{tab2} lists the calculated photoelectron polarization, defined as ($J_{p}-J_{s}$)/($J_{p}+J_{s}$) and assuming linearly polarized incident photons at 2000 eV.
+Orbitals that are unoccupied or have such large binding energies that their photoelectrons cannot reach the MCP at $h\nu$ = 2000 eV were excluded from the analysis.
+The values in parentheses are the normalized photoionization cross sections.
+In the case of carbon, photoelectrons originate predominantly from the $s$ orbitals under these conditions; these orbitals exhibit a nearly perfect electric-dipole selection rule for photoelectron excitation ($\beta \simeq$ 2, $\delta$ and $\gamma$ are very small).
 In contrast, the photoelectron polarizations for $p$ and $d$ orbitals deviate significantly from unity.
-Their contributions are non-negligible for heavier elements such as Si and Cr, which qualitatively explains the superior performance of carbon as a photon polarization analyzer.
+Their contributions are non-negligible for heavier elements such as Si and Cr.
+Although the discussion above focuses only on elastic electrons, other isotropic components, such as Auger electrons, do not improve the contrast factor.
+Therefore, light elements with fewer occupied orbitals should perform well as photon-polarization analyzers.
+Because of its high availability and solid-phase stability at room temperature, carbon (graphite or glassy carbon) is a highly suitable target material for soft and tender X-ray polarimetry based on photoelectron angular distribution.